-During my time at Meta, I briefly worked on a team that had no product manager.
+I briefly worked on a team with no product manager during my time at Meta.
 The Engineering Manager filled that role while we looked to hire a new PM.
-Never did it become more clear to me how necessary the role of a PM is.
+Never did it become more apparent to me how crucial the role of a PM is.

-However, after 3 months without a PM, I noticed that people on the team weren't really communicating with each other, no one knew what the other person was doing, and we had no idea what other teams were doing that might overlap with what we are doing.
-The gap was obvious, and we all tried to fill parts of it.
-However, it became very obvious that at a complex organization like Meta, you need someone technical that spends all of their time on knowing what's going on, unblocking people, keeping track of progress on our metrics, and prioritizing what our focus is.
-In other words, you need someone that manages the product that's being built by the designers, engineers, content designers, UXR and data scientists.
+However, after three months without a PM, I noticed that people on the team weren't really communicating with each other.
+No one knew what the other person was doing.
+We had no idea what other teams were doing that might overlap with what we were doing.
+The gap was noticeable, and we all tried to fill parts of it.
+However, it became undeniable that at a complex organization like Meta, you need someone technical that spends all of their time on knowing what's going on, unblocking people, keeping track of progress on our metrics, and prioritizing our focus.
+In other words, you need someone who manages the product built by the designers, engineers, content designers, UXR and data scientists.

 After our new PM joined, the team found a much stronger focus and rhythm.

-So it's absolutely clear that product managers are necessary.
-But how does what product does overlap with what design does?
+So it's evident that product managers are necessary.
+But how does what product does, overlap with what design does?
 Why are there tensions between these groups so often?

-The answer is that in most cases, neither Product Manager, nor Product Designer, spend enough time on Product Thinking.
+The answer is that in most cases, neither the Product Manager nor the Product Designer spends enough time on Product Thinking.

 What is product thinking?

 Refer to Julie Zhuo's article for a detailed definition of product thinking.
 Below is a short summary definition by me: